 CREATE TABLE EmployeeContactDetails ( ID INT, EmployeeID VARCHAR(50), Email VARCHAR(50), Mobile VARCHAR(10), PinCode VARCHAR(20) ) GO INSERT INTO EmployeeContactDetails VALUES(1,1, 'Pranaya@g.com', '1111111111', '755019') INSERT INTO EmployeeContactDetails VALUES(2,2, 'Anurag@g.com', '2222222222', '755020') INSERT INTO EmployeeContactDetails VALUES(3,5, 'Priyanka@g.com', '3333333333', '755030') INSERT INTO EmployeeContactDetails VALUES(4,6, 'Preety@g.com', '4444444444', '755040') GO

-Example – With SELECT Statement
+EXISTS Operator With SELECT Statement

 SELECT * FROM EmployeeDetails WHERE EXISTS (SELECT * FROM EmployeeContactDetails WHERE EmployeeDetails.ID = EmployeeContactDetails.EmployeeID);

 SELECT Statement using NOT EXISTS

 SELECT * FROM EmployeeDetails WHERE NOT EXISTS (SELECT * FROM EmployeeContactDetails WHERE EmployeeDetails.ID = EmployeeContactDetails.EmployeeID);

-In this article, I try to explain the EXISTS Operator in SQL Server step by step with some examples.
-I hope this article will help you with your need.
+In the next article, I am going to discuss UNION and UNION ALL SET Operators in SQL Server with Examples.
+Here, In this article, I try to explain the EXISTS Operator in SQL Server with Examples.
+I hope this article will help you with your needs.
 I would like to have your feedback.
 Please post your feedback, question, or comments about this article.